Back-to-school preparation 2023

 Set a reasonable bedtime:

 - Start the school routine a week before school starts so your children are adjusted to the school routine.
+What the video below to learn more about the importance of good sleep and how to get it.

 - Find out what you child may need for the upcoming year.
 Teachers may also ask for additional classroom supplies like tissues, baby wipes, sanitizing wipes, hand sanitizer and soap.